Cross-Modal Adapter for Vision-Language Retrieval: Method

 Formally, given an input feature $\mathbf{x} \in \mathbb{R}^{1 \times d}$, the feed-forward function of the adapter module can be written as:

-where $\boldsymbol{\mathrm{W}}_{\text{down}} \in \mathbb{R}^{d \times r}$, $\boldsymbol{\mathrm{W}}_{\text{up}} \in \mathbb{R}^{r \times d}(r \ll d)$ are down-projection and up-projection weights respectively, and $\sigma(\cdot)$ is non-linear layer which is implemented as GELUs\cite{hendrycks2016gaussian}.
+where $\boldsymbol{\mathrm{W}}_{\text{down}} \in \mathbb{R}^{d \times r}$, $\boldsymbol{\mathrm{W}}_{\text{up}} \in \mathbb{R}^{r \times d}(r \ll d)$ are down-projection and up-projection weights respectively, and $\sigma(\cdot)$ is non-linear layer which is implemented as GELUs.
 Besides, the adapter is initialized as a near-identity mapping to stabilize the training process.

-\textbf{\namelong{}.} A straightforward way to achieve parameter-efficient transfer learning for the multimodal model~\cite{radford2021learning} is plugging independent adapter modules inside each encoder as shown in \cref{fig:overview} (left).
-However, this naive scheme forbids cross-modal communication in early layers, which might lead to a sub-optimal solution.
-Previous work~\cite{miech2021thinking} shows a model with early cross-modal interaction boosts retrieval performance significantly.
+\textbf{\namelong{}.} A straightforward way to achieve parameter-efficient transfer learning for the multi-modal model~\cite{radford2021learning} is plugging independent adapters inside each encoder as shown in \cref{fig:overview} (left).
+However, this naive scheme does not facilitate cross-modal communication between vision and language encoders, which might lead to a sub-optimal solution.
+Previous work~\cite{miech2021thinking} shows a model with encoder-level cross-modal interaction boosts retrieval performance significantly.
 Furthermore, we empirically demonstrate such a naive scheme is sub-optimal, as shown in \cref{tab:ab_share}.
 Meanwhile, introducing the cross-modal interaction among shallow layers in CLIP is non-trivial.
-It requires interactions between every pair of video and text query, which leads to quadratic computational costs with respect to the sample number.
+It requires interactions between every pair of visual content and text query, which leads to quadratic computational costs with respect to the sample number.
 In practice, such a surge in computational cost will lead to a slow retrieval process and a bad user experience.

-To address the above challenge, we propose a novel \namelong{} to enable implicit early cross-modal interaction method via a weight-sharing mechanism as shown in \cref{fig:overview} (middle).
-Our inspiration comes from previous work~\cite{you2022learning} that facilitates the alignment of vision and text spaces by sharing the weights of self-attention and feedforward layers between two modalities when pre-training.
-Differently, we apply the weight-sharing mechanism in the up-projection layer of adapters, as shown in \cref{fig:overview} (right).
+To address the above challenge, we propose a novel \namelong{} to enable implicit encoder-level cross-modal interaction method via a weight-sharing mechanism as shown in \cref{fig:overview} (middle).
+Intuitively, shared parameters project inputs into a unified feature space, which promotes cross-modal alignment.
+Furthermore, these shared parameters allow gradients from the vision encoder to be propagated to the language encoder, thereby accelerating the alignment of features.
+This design avoids introducing huge amounts of computation during inference since there is no explicit feature interaction.

+In \namelong{}, the weight-sharing mechanism is applied in the up-projection layer of adapters, as shown in \cref{fig:overview} (right).
+Empirically, we find that the up-projection layer inside the vanilla adapter is more likely to learn modality-specific features that can impair cross-modal alignment.
+Furthermore, in \cref{tab:ab_sharepos}, we demonstrate that sharing weight in the up-projection layer outperforms all other strategies, \textit{i.e.}, in down-projection or both.